Real estate has been turning average people into millionaires for years. It is a tool that people have used to generate wealth for centuries.

 The vast majority of these online real estate investment opportunities are available to accredited investors only.

-There are massive regulatory agencies out there called the SEC and FINRA that screen through investment opportunities out there.
+There are massive regulatory agencies out there called the SEC and FINRA that screen through investment opportunities.
 The aim of these agencies is to protect average investors.
 The problem is, it is impossible for them to screen every single investment opportunity available.

-In lieu of this regulation, some investment opportunities are only available to accredited investors.
-Since these investment opportunities are unregulated, they expect that the individual investor will perform his or her own due diligence.
+Due to these regulations, some investment opportunities are only available to accredited investors.
+Since some investment opportunities are unregulated, government agencies expect that individual investors will perform his or her own due diligence before investing.

-As we will explain in a minute, these accredited investors are higher income or higher net worth clients.
-These regulatory agencies understand that this type of investor has greater risk tolerance. meaning they can more safely be involved with these unregulated investments.
+As we will explain in a minute, these accredited investors are often high-income or high-net-worth clients.
+These regulatory agencies understand that this type of investor has greater risk tolerance, meaning they can more safely be involved with these unregulated investments.